- Professional Development

 There are two webcasts in this training module demonstrating teaching strategies and adaptive devices

-The video covers topics in physical education on types of visual impairments, human guide techniques, guide-running techniques, pre-teaching, and more.
+The video covers topics in physical education -types of visual impairments, human guide techniques, and guide-running techniques

 This training module demonstrates teaching strategies and adaptive devices used to provide students with visual impairment